YIYANGCAI/AIM2020-Semantic-Inpainting/README.md

-# AIM2020-Inpainting-Track-II
-This is my first competition!
-ECCV AIM2020 Inpainting with semamtic guidance
+# Edge-Connect with Semantic Guidance